 Special Needs Plans

-The Centers for Medicare and Medicaid (CMS) requires annual SNP Model of Care training for all care providers who treat SNP members.
-View the Annual SNP Model of Care Provider Training.
+The Centers for Medicare and Medicaid (CMS) requires annual SNP MOC training for all care providers who treat SNP members.
+The Annual SNP MOC Provider Training is available at UHCprovider.com.
 Reminders about the training requirements are communicated annually through the Network Bulletin described in Chapter 17.

 Risk management addresses liability, both proactively and reactively.
 Proactive is avoiding or preventing risk.
 Reactive is minimizing loss or damage after an adverse or bad event.
 Risk management in health care considers patient safety, quality assurance, and patients’ rights.
 The potential for risk is present in all aspects of health care, including medical mistakes, electronic record-keeping, care provider organizations, and facility management.

 An adverse event is defined as an event over which health care personnel could exercise control rather than as a result of the member’s condition.
 Identifying something as an adverse event does not imply “error,” “negligence” or poor quality care.
 It indicates that an undesirable clinical outcome resulted from some aspect of diagnosis or therapy, not an underlying disease process.
 Adverse events interfere with a care provider’s delivery of medical care and may result in litigation.

 The Florida Agency for Healthcare Administration (AHCA), as directed under F.S.
 641 Parts I, II, III and other applicable state laws, provides oversight and monitoring of health plans operating in the State of Florida as an HMO and their compliance to applicable regulations.

 This includes implementation of a Risk Management Program (RMP).
 The program helps identify, investigate, analyze and evaluate actual or potential risk exposures by a state licensed risk manager.
 The RMP also corrects, reduces and eliminates identifiable risks through instruction and training to staff and care providers.